Dave Swarbrick: Return to the folk circuit from 1980

-Health, premature obituary and return to performance

 For many years Swarbrick suffered steadily worsening health due to years of heavy smoking resulting in emphysema.
 There was considerable embarrassment for The Daily Telegraph newspaper when in April 1999 it published a premature obituary for Swarbrick after he was admitted to hospital with a chest infection.
 He commented, "It's not the first time I've died in Coventry."

 Dave and Christine Pegg launched SwarbAid, including a fund-raising concert at Birmingham's Symphony Hall in July 1999 and releasing a limited-edition 1999 live EP 'SwarbAid' with Fairport Convention in order to raise funds for Swarbrick whilst his poor health was preventing him from working.
 After another health relapse, they launched SwarbAid II, with a similar concert, in 2004.
 Swarbrick received a double lung transplant in October 2004 at The Queen Elizabeth Hospital, Birmingham and thereafter resumed his career with fervour, as a solo performer and annually on tour in the UK, every autumn, with Martin Carthy.

 Later work

 In 2006 Swarbrick resumed touring again with ex-Fairporter Maartin Allcock and Kevin Dempsey as Swarb's Lazarus, producing the album Live and Kicking (2006); and appearing at the Cropredy Festival.
 The band's name was chosen as a reference to the premature publishing of Swarbrick's obituary, by the Daily Telegraph in 1999.
 On 10 August 2007, Swarbrick joined the 1969 Fairport Convention line-up at Cropredy with Chris While standing in for the late Sandy Denny, to perform the whole of the album Liege & Lief.
 Most notably, The Liege & Lief line-up plus Chris While had initially reformed to play at the BBC Radio 2 folk awards in the same year.

 Swarbrick's much lauded solo album Raison d'être (Shirty Records) was released in July 2010.

 In 2014 Swarbrick released a full-length album with the Canadian musician Jason Wilson entitled Lion Rampant.
 The critically acclaimed album included special guests Martin Carthy, Peggy Seeger, Pee Wee Ellis and John Kirkpatrick..
 Working with the Jason Wilson Band, brought Swarbrick back playing with a significant big group again, contributing to gigs playing around Canada and the UK.
 British Folk music critic Ken Hunt described the album: "Head and shoulders, the most eclectic, catholic and coherent musical banquet of 2014 thus far."
 Their final studio album together; Kailyard Tales, was released on 12 January 2018.

 In April and May 2014, Swarbrick completed a 17-venue tour of the UK, supported by folk trio Said the Maiden at his personal request.
 The tour, organised by Helen Meisner of the Folkstock Foundation, of which Swarbrick was the patron, also featured at each venue young, up-coming folk artists, several of them from the Folkstock stable.

-The Autumn of 2015, saw the final UK tour for Swarbrick and Carthy.

-Death
+Swarbrick and Carthy made their final UK tour in autumn 2015.